Ecuador

 Best Time to Visit

 It is quite difficult to name one period as the overall best travel time for Ecuador.
 Based on temperatures and precipitation, we would suggest July, August, and September.
-If you're visiting the beautiful Galápagos Islands, the warm rainy season from January to April is the best time for snorkeling; the rest of the year, the water is cooler, around 20°C.
+If you're visiting the beautiful Galápagos Islands, the warm rainy season from January to April is the best time for snorkeling; the rest of the year, the water is cooler, around 20°C (68°F).

-Popular places in Ecuador
+Places in Ecuador

 Select a city to see its average temperature, precipitation and hours of sunshine over the year.